berenslab/retinal_image_counterfactuals/README.md

 ```
 python generate_counterfactuals.py --config 'oct_dvces_4class_cone_proj.yml' --denoise_dist_input --batch_size 4
 ```
+Fundus counterfactuals are saved in FundusCounterfactuals/ and OCT counterfactuals are saved in OCTCounterfactuals/.
+A .csv file with model predictions and probabilities on both original image and generated counterfactual is also saved to the respective directories.

 Other configuration files for 5-class counterfactuals and generating sparse counterfactuals are present in configs/.